Diamond Shapes

 For centuries diamonds have captivated us with their unparalleled beauty, elegance and versatility.
 Today, we are going to discuss the 10 most popular diamond shapes, also referred to as diamond cuts.
 From the resoundingly popular round shape to fancy shapes, such as the emerald and pear, diamonds exist in a wide range of shapes.
-Keep reading to discover the history of these enchanting diamond cuts and find out which diamond shapes are the most popular.

 1. Round